madatoo/plantarium-ms3/README.md

 ## Color Scheme

-The webpage have white background color, the pages and plants hedings on the page have darkgreen color to correspond nicely with the white background, whole paragraphs are written in black color to give a good contrast and give people a chance to read content easily.
-The navigation bar, footer and buttons on the page have a the same darkgreen background color to keep consistently design White text is added to incerease the users experience.
+The webpage has a white background and the pages and plants headings on the page have dark green color, so that they correspond nicely with the white background.
+All paragraphs are written in black to give a good contrast and give people a chance to read content easily.
+The navigation bar, footer and buttons on the page have the same dark green background to keep consistent design.
+White text is added to incerease the users experience.

 ## Typography

 ## Imagery

-Imagery is very important for this page, and is used throughout, the website so that it's visually appealing.
-It helps visitors to remember flowers and easly identify them.
+Imagery is very important for this page, and is used throughout the website, so that it's visually appealing.
+It helps visitors remember flowers and easily identify them.

 ## Wireframes